Prunus cerasoides

 Prunus cerasoides, commonly known as the wild Himalayan cherry, sour cherry or pahhiya is a species of deciduous cherry tree in the family Rosaceae.

-Its range extends in the Himalayas from Himachal Pradesh in north-central India, to south-western China, Burma and Thailand.
+Its range includes parts of East Asia, South Asia, and Southeast Asia.
+Its center of diversity lies in the Eastern Himalayas, which extends west into the Western Himalayas and south towards the tropical highlands of mainland Southeast Asia.
 In India the tree is widely revered in the Himalayan state of Uttarakhand.
 The tree is found in temperate forest from 1200 to 2400 m in elevation and extends to tropical highlands of Southeast Asia.

 Description

 Prunus cerasoides is a tree which grows up to 30 m in height.
 It has glossy, ringed bark.
 When the tree is not in flower, it is characterised by glossy, ringed bark and long, dentate stipules.

 The tree flowers twice a year, during autumn and spring.
 First flowering blooms between the months of January to April and second flowering blooms between September and November.
 Flowers are hermaphroditic and are pinkish white in color.
 It has ovoid yellow fruit that turns red as it ripens.